 - No winery can legally accept deliveries of any kind after 5:00 p.m. or on weekends.
 Of course, this can ruin truckloads of valuable grapes that arrive after 5:00 p.m. on a Friday.

 - The TABC analyzes all new alcohol products.
-This unnecessarily duplicating a function already performed by federal agencies.
-This increases costs and needlessly delays the introduction of new products.
+This duplicates what’s already done by federal agencies.
+This increases costs and delays the introduction of new products.

-It’s clear that many TABC regulations are illogical and counterproductive.
+It’s clear that many TABC regulations are illogical and inconsistent.